Q: How many students are at Faith Baptist Schools?

 Q: Are parents required to complete volunteer hours?

 A: Parents are not required to complete any volunteer hours.
-Parents, however, are more than welcome to help chaperone class field trips, the candy sale, and various classroom parties.
+However, parents are more than welcome to help chaperone class field trips, take part in the candy sale, and various classroom parties.
 For your child's safety, we require that all parents complete a Volunteer Screening Form for approval.

 Q: When can we visit FBS?

 A: Parents may schedule an appointment with the Admissions Director to take a tour of the campus.
 To request a tour, please click here.
 Information on parent meetings and our annual Open House can be found here.

 Q: What colleges and universities have your students been accepted to?

 A: Please see the list of colleges and universities on our College Counseling page.